 As we all remember, one of the great joys of childhood was finding that coin under your pillow after you lost a tooth.
 The Tooth Fairy had visited you during the night!
-I cherished those quarters (if I was lucky, a 50 cent piece) and would, of course, made sure I picked up a piece of candy on the next trip to the store!
+I cherished those quarters (if I was lucky, a 50 cent piece) and would, of course, make sure I picked up a piece of candy on the next trip to the store!
 I had a friend ask recently where the tales of the Tooth Fairy come from, and truth be told, I was unsure.
 I did a little research (okay, I did a Google search), and found this nice information from our friends over at 1 2 3 Dentist.
-The history of the Tooth Fairy has shown changes in the myth over time, and continues to evolve even today.
+The history of the Tooth Fairy has shown changes in the myth over time and continues to evolve even today.
 Anyways, I thought I’d share this with you, and if you find that the Tooth Fairy is leaving more bills than coins nowadays; no worries.
 That’s just inflation. 🙂

 The tooth fairy is an iconic symbol of childhood, the same way we fondly remember Santa Clause or the Easter Bunny, we look back on the Tooth Fairy with fond memories.
 Unlike the other two mythological heroes of modern folklore, the Tooth Fairy exists across religion and culture in many anglo-based societies.
 But where did this sprightly sprite originate, and just how long have we believed in her magic?
-123 Dentist decided to dig into the history of the Tooth Fairy and provide you with some much needed answers.
+123 Dentist decided to dig into the history of the Tooth Fairy and provide you with some much-needed answers.
 With any luck, we’ll learn something together and satisfy our fascination with folklore at the same time!

 The Tooth Fairy as we know it is a relatively recent creation, like other myths, evolved over time.
-There are traditions, legends and myths dating back millennia with regards to loosing your baby teeth.
+There are traditions, legends and myths dating back millennia with regards to losing your baby teeth.

-Early norse and European traditions suggest that when a child lost a baby tooth, it was buried to spare the child from hardships in the next life.
-A tradition of the tand-fe or tooth fee originated in Europe for a child’s first tooth, and vikings used children’s teeth and other items from their children to bring them good luck in battle.
+Early Norse and European traditions suggest that when a child lost a baby tooth, it was buried to spare the child from hardships in the next life.
+A tradition of the tand-fe or tooth fee originated in Europe for a child’s first tooth, and Vikings used children’s teeth and other items from their children to bring them good luck in battle.

 There’s also the more general tradition of a good fairy in Europe that was birthed out of fairy tales and popular literature in more recent times.
 Ultimately the most popular version of a ‘tooth deity’ is the image of a mouse, who would enter children’s rooms and remove baby teeth.
-This tradition is prominent in Russia, Spain and many asian countries like China.
+This tradition is prominent in Russia, Spain, and many Asian countries like China.

 More recently, when the 6th tooth fell out, the child was rewarded with a gift in many northern European countries.
 In France, a mouse or rabbit dating to the 17th century mentioned a La Petite Souris.
-In Latin countries the most well known character is Ratoncito Perez.
+In Latin countries, the most well-known character is Ratoncito Perez.
 Perez has become a pop symbol in his own right, appearing in cartoons and he even has a museum dedicated to him in Madrid, Spain.
 Perez is used to market dental products to children much the way the tooth fairy is in Canada or the US.

-The reason for the mouse being synonymous with so many culture’s tooth fairy tradition is the fact that rodents continue to grow their teeth their entire lives.
+The reason for the mouse being synonymous with so many culture’s tooth fairy traditions is the fact that rodents continue to grow their teeth their entire lives.
 Anthropologists consider a type of ‘sympathetic magic’ a way for believers to transfer good luck or traits to the child who lost the tooth.

-In other cultures, the legend varies to include beavers, cats, dogs or even squirrels.
+In other cultures, the legend varies to include beavers, cats, dogs, or even squirrels.
 Other traditions of the tooth fairy include rituals dating back thousands of years in almost every culture.
 Traditions like: